sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ColorRangeToMask.txt

 Gain:			The higher the value the more you will blow out your selection

+Invert:			Will Invert the selection result

+--- Enhance SELECTION ---

 Enhance:		With Enhance ticked on all color evaluations will be run on saturated versions.
 		 	This can help to fill gaps in your selection

-Invert:			Will Invert the selection result
+Min/Max:		Will set the minimum values for the curve along which the saturation is increased.

 --- ADDITIVE SELECTION ---